MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (under review).
 Reconciling the social and spatial: An apparent-time analysis based on variation intensity. *Journal of Linguistic Geography.*

-* <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (under review).
+* <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (accepted pending revisions).
 Theoretical, methodological, and computational perspectives on immersive virtual reality in variationist SLA: Insights from user experience.
 In M. Solon, M. Kanwit & A. Gudmestad (Eds.), *Research at the intersection of second language acquisition and sociolinguistics: Studies in honor of Kimberly L. Geeslin*.

 * <u>Wirtz, M. A.</u> (under review).
 Datenvisualisierung als mehrsprachiges Vermittlungsinstrument.
 In F. Gmainer-Pranzl & A. Ender (Eds.), *Mehrsprachigkeit als Prinzip wissenschaftlichen Arbeitens*.